Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Despite its adoption in various religious contexts, the Enneagram is not inherently religious.
-It's a psychological tool that can be used by anyone, regardless of their religious or spiritual beliefs."
+It's a psychological tool that anyone can use, regardless of their religious or spiritual beliefs."
           },
-          "name": "Can the Enneagram be used outside of religious contexts?"
+          "name": "Can the Enneagram be used outside religious contexts?"
         },
         {
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "The Enneagram is a tool that offers a rich field of exploration for people from various religious traditions, as well as those outside any specific religious context.
+            "text": "The Enneagram is a tool that offers a rich field of exploration for people from various religious traditions and those outside any specific religious context.
 It invites everyone to a deeper understanding of their personality and potentials, ultimately leading to personal growth and transformation."
           },
           "name": "What is the main benefit of using the Enneagram?"
         }